in Google Search Console on Blogger?

 If your blog is already registered in Google Search Console (GSC) and you're still seeing redirection errors or indexing problems, the key is not to fix the old property—but to register it again as a brand-new one.

 If you access GSC through Blogger Settings > Crawlers and Indexing > Google Search Console, you'll be directed to the existing property, where the redirect error may persist.
-Instead, go directly to the official GSC site:

 https://search.google.com/search-console